-Four sections
+Five sections

-- Principles to Which We Aspire responsibility to the public, clients, employers, profession, and colleagues, no sanctions for violating - Our Rules of Conduct 26 rules that you can be sanctioned for violating, many on accurate information and conflict of interest - o Our Code Procedures informal advice, formal advice, charges of misconduct - Planners Convicted of Serious Crimes automatic suspension of AICP
+- Principles to Which We Aspire responsibility to the public, clients, employers, profession, and colleagues, no sanctions for violating.
+NO CHANGE IN 2016. - Our Rules of Conduct 26 rules that you can be sanctioned for violating, many on accurate information and conflict of interest.
+NO CHANGE IN 2016. - o Advisory Opinions informal advice, formal advisory opinion, and annual report - Adjudication of Complaints of Misconduct filing a complaint of misconduct; how complaints are investigated and adjudicated - Discipline of Members discipline for Code violations plus other reasons (crime)

-Effective June 1, 2005; Revised October 3, 2009.
+Effective June 1, 2005; most recently revised April 1, 2016.
 Available on the APA website.